fermarcosmac/DDSP-adaptive-EQ-26/README.md

 ### 1. Run the minimal example

-`example.py` is the fastest way to inspect one scalar configuration.
+`example.py` is the fastest way to inspect one specific configuration.
 It runs a single input and optimizer, prints the final validation error, and opens the validation and final-response plots.
 The optional live debug plot can also save the evolving response as a GIF.
 Unlike the experiment runners, it does not create a complete result bundle under `results/`.

 ```bash
 python src/scripts/example.py --config configs/example_config.json